skycler/rust-swe/README.md

 # Clone or navigate to project
 cd rust-swe

-# Build in release mode
+# Build in release mode (CPU only)
 cargo build --release

+# Or build with GPU support
+cargo build --release --features gpu
 ```

 ### Basic Usage